edgexfoundry/device-sdk-c/docs/servicewritersguide.md

 ---------------------------------
 This document aims to complement the examples provided with the EdgeX C SDK by providing insight into what actions should be performed in the various parts of a Device Service.

 Fundamentally a Device Service is composed of a number of callbacks.
 These callbacks are provided by the SDK to allow the service to respond to different events.
-These callbacks (devsdk_callbacks) are as follows:
+The required callbacks are as follows:

 * init
 * reconfigure
-* discover
 * get
 * put
 * stop

-A device service must provide an implementation of each callback, except for `discover` (which may be NULL if dynamic discovery is not implemented) and reconfigure (which may be NULL if the service has no driver-specific configuration).
+A device service must provide an implementation of each callback, except for reconfigure (which may be NULL if the service has no driver-specific configuration).
 A small amount of setup is required of a device service, this is usually performed in the main.
 A devsdk_service_t should be created, containing, amongst other fields the devsdk_callbacks and an impldata pointer which is passed back every time a callback is invoked.
 The service must then call devsdk_service_new to create the device service, devsdk_service_start to start it, and upon exit the service should call devsdk_service_stop, followed by devsdk_service_free to clean up.

 Init
 ----